mareikep/typst-crc/README-document-admin.md

 ├─ metadata/                      # the metadata files read by the document to fill tables and other parts of the document │  ├─ crc-<type>.yaml             # see "Metadata => {aux,data,funding,persons,projects}", will only appear after calling `make prepare`
 │  ├─ crc-metadata.xlsx           # the .xlsx file to be filled beforehand, see "Metadata => Spreadsheet"
-├─ project-templates/             # contains project template files for each project type and status:
+│  ├─ read-metadata.py            # a python script to extract metadata from the .xlsx document into YAML files ├─ project-templates/             # contains project template files for each project type and status:
 │  ├─ <project-type>-<status>.typ #   project-type: {inf, mgk, research, transfer, wiko, z}
 │  ├─ ...                         #   status: {C (cont'd), E (ending), N (new)}